KosinskiLab/pyTME/doc/quickstart/matching/particle_picking.rst

     # Save the subset for template matching
     dens.to_file("TS_037_subset.mrc")

 The code below will run template matching, taking about 1-2 minutes on a consumer-level GPU or 5-10 minutes on CPU (if you are running on CPU, make sure to set the number of cores via ``--cores``).
+For GPU acceleration: add ``--backend cupy`` (NVIDIA, or pytorch/jax) or ``--backend jax`` (M-series Mac).

 .. code-block:: bash